fin-github/finloader/README.md

 # FULL
 **WARNING:** The full version isnt pure BATCH and is mostly python.
 But it does accept batch files as tools!

+**WARNING:** This uses python as the actual tool base.
+Which means 3 things.
+1. Its not as impressive as pure batch.
+2. Its Slower 3.
+Its hard to debug.
+If you only know batch, you can probably do it.
+But tbh i recommend LITE.

+Its pretty simple and i dont like writing docs sooooo yea.
+You just have to edit **vars.py**.